soffes/blog/published/2014-05-31-quantum-data-teleportation/quantum-data-teleportation.markdown

 ---
-title: Quantum Data Teleportation
 cover_image: cover.jpg
+tags:
+- science
-categories: science video
+- video
 ---

+# Quantum Data Teleportation

 A few days ago, scientists at Delft University reliably got teleportation to work with 100% reproducibility.
 (Read the full story at [CNET](http://www.cnet.com/news/scientists-achieve-reliable-quantum-teleportation-for-the-first-time/).) **This is huge.**